pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

     $ git pull

 Note that he doesn't need to give the path to Alice's repository;
-when Bob cloned Alice's repository, git stored the location of her repository in the repository configuration, and that location is used for pulls:
+when Bob cloned Alice's repository, Git stored the location of her repository in the repository configuration, and that location is used for pulls: